-Most people who turn to Mayo Clinic for help with serious conditions benefit from the exceptional care, advanced technology and expertise of the Department of Radiology.
+People who turn to Mayo Clinic for help with serious or complex health challenges benefit from the exceptional care, advanced technology and expertise of the Department of Radiology.
 Radiologists are doctors who specialize in using imaging technology to diagnose and treat people with a wide range of difficult-to-diagnose and complex conditions.
-Successful treatment starts with an accurate diagnosis.
-Mayo Clinic doctors take the time to get it right.
-In a recent study, 88% of people who came to Mayo Clinic for a second opinion received a new or refined diagnosis.

 Collaborative care, focused on you

-Mayo Clinic radiologists work closely with many medical specialty areas to make sure you get exactly the care you need.
-Depending on your situation, your care team may include radiologists and other doctors, including those trained in cardiovascular medicine, urology, pediatrics, otorhinolaryngology (ENT)/head and neck surgery, hematology, oncology, gastroenterology and hepatology, neurology, neurosurgery, orthopedic surgery, or vascular surgery.
+Mayo Clinic radiologists work closely with many other medical and surgical specialists to make sure you get exactly the care you need.
+Depending on your situation, your care team may include radiologists and other doctors, including those trained in cardiovascular medicine, urology, pediatrics, obstetrics and gynecology, otorhinolaryngology (ENT)/head and neck surgery, hematology, oncology, gastroenterology and hepatology, neurology, neurosurgery, orthopedic surgery, sports medicine, or vascular surgery.